 2) Experiment with new products – Before going vegan, I had no idea what’s seitan, tempeh, or nutritional yeast.
 Finding MANY excellent products made my transition so much easier.
 You can look up some veggie burgers, cheese alternatives, tofu, etc.

-To achieve a sustainable, healthy diet is essential to eat more plant-based foods and reduce our consumption of meat and other animal products.
+The truth is that to achieve a sustainable, healthy diet, you don’t have to go vegan or vegetarian but simply eat predominantly plant-based foods and reduce the consumption of meat and other animal products.

-Feel free to leave any feedback, questions, and additions to this article in the comment section below.
+Feel free to leave feedback, questions, and additions to this article in the comment section below.